Jump to navigation

 Listed companies will remain as such by virtue of having at least one REP. Responsible parties of confirmed releases must retain a listed company in order to seek reimbursement at the Reasonable Cost Guideline Consultant Labor Rates.
 A REP within that company must be identified as the environmental professional of record associated with the confirmed release.
 This distinction is transferable.

-The REP of record (for a particular release event) will be responsible for:
+The REP of record will be responsible for:

-Signing off on all submitted reports (i.e., characterization reports, corrective action reports, periodic data evaluation reports and reimbursement applications).
+Signing off on submitted reports (i.e., characterization reports, corrective action reports and data evaluation monitoring reports) related to the assessment and progress of the release conditions.

 Decision-making as it relates to assessment, cleanup, project progress toward regulatory endpoints, budget development and budget management.